Evolution of Preferences in Multiple Populations: Perfect Observability

-Examples~\ref{exam:20171130} and~\ref{exam:20150603} reveal that under perfect observability, a strategy profile is stable only if there exist no multilateral deviations such that regardless of how the incumbents behave, the average fitness achievable for every mutant is at least as high as the average fitnesses of the corresponding incumbents with at least one strict inequality.
-So far, we have seen that a group of mutants may act as if they play across coalitions.
-In order to provide a very succinct sufficient condition for stability in every $n$-player game, we shall define a special type of Nash equilibrium describing a strategy profile such that there is no subgroup of individuals can maintain the sum of the payoffs if some deviation occurs in the subgroup.
+So far, we have seen that a group of mutants may act as if they play by forming coalitions.
+Examples~\ref{exam:20171130} and~\ref{exam:20150603} reveal how mutants can multilaterally deviate under complete information such that no matter how the incumbents behave, every mutant can achieve a strictly higher average fitness than the incumbents.
+In order to provide a succinct and convenient sufficient condition for stability in the $n$-population case, we shall define a special type of Nash equilibrium, describing a strategy profile in which no subgroup of individuals can maintain the sum of the payoffs whenever a deviation occurs in the subgroup.
+This new equilibrium concept could imply that not all losses caused by deviations can be compensated from other matches.